 The Company is party to an investment advisory agreement with NYL Investors, as amended from time to time, to receive investment advisory and administrative services from NYL Investors.
-At December 31, 2018 and 2017, the total cost to the Company for these services amounted to \$174 million and \$160 million, respectively.
-The terms of the agreements require that these amounts be settled in cash within 90 days.
+The payments are required to be made within 90 days from the time of billing.
+For the years ended December 31, 2019 and 2018, the total cost of these services to the Company was \$192 million and \$174 million, respectively.

 Under various written agreements, the Company has agreed to provide certain of its direct and indirect subsidiaries with certain services and facilities including but not limited to the following: accounting, tax and auditing services, legal services, actuarial services, electronic data processing operations, and communications operations.
 The Company is reimbursed for the identified costs associated with these services and facilities.
-Such costs amounting to \$1,150 million and \$1,262 million for the years ended December 31,2018 and 2017, respectively, were incurred by the Company and billed to its subsidiaries.
+Such costs amounting to \$1,071 million and \$1,150 million for the years ended December 31, 2019 and 2018, respectively, were incurred by the Company and billed to its subsidiaries.
 The terms of the agreements require that these amounts be settled in cash within 90 days.

-At December 31, 2018 and 2017, the Company reported a net amount of \$38 million and \$286 million, respectively, due from subsidiaries and affiliates.
+At December 31, 2019 and 2018, the Company reported a net amount of \$69 million and \$38 million, respectively, due from subsidiaries and affiliates.
 The terms of the underlying agreements generally require that these amounts be settled in cash within 90 days.